zeus-12/fmhy/README.md

 ### Design

 - TYPOGRAPHY => spend some time on fixing the typography => look into shadcn-typography. better replace mantine w. shadcn. (toc drawer also needs a new design)
-- style /base64 similar to /oldbase64
+- maybe, style /base64 similar to /oldbase64??

 ### Markdown related